ljm0/myBookle/README.md

 # Bookle
 - The purpose of the project is to develop an online book searching and sharing system.
+- The book data is crawled from [Goodreads](https://www.goodreads.com/)

 ## Framework
 ![avatar](frame1.png)